cap-js/docs/guides/deployment/cicd.md

 ```
 > You can also use `cds add gha` as a shortcut.

-### Set Up a Sandbox
+### Deploy to Staging

-Deploying new projects to share them with project managers or testers can be simplified to allow for a seamless experience — even for entirely new projects — by setting up a shared sandbox environment.
+The created workflows do a _Staging_ deployment for pushes on the `main` branch, for example after merging pull requests.

-In your GitHub organization, navigate to
+If no defaults are maintained in your GitHub org, a set of variables and secrets has to be provided.
+Open the repository and navigate here to maintain them:

-`Settings` → `Secrets and variables` → `Actions`.
+`Settings` → `Secrets and variables` → `Actions`

-Here you can maintain org-wide secrets and variables.
-For a minimal sandbox setup, make sure the following variables and secrets are added:
+For a minimal deployment setup, these variables and secrets are required:

 #### Cloud Foundry